Costa Cotsilinis, New Zealand Honorary Consul-General talks about his work in Greece

 That is a long time!
 What kind of activities are you involved in?

-A part from the day to day enquiries relating to Consular activities, over the years there have been a number of high level New Zealand visitors to Greece.
-I have met two Governors-General, a Prime Minister, Chiefs of the Armed Forces and the Mayor of Wellington.
+Apart from the day to day enquiries relating to Consular activities and representing New Zealand at various events, over the years there have been a number of high level New Zealand visitors to Greece.
+Visitors have included three Governor-Generals, a Prime Minister, many Ministers, Chiefs of the Armed Forces and the Mayor of Wellington.

 What is New Zealand’s main interest in Greece?